lqc/thinkcspy/source/hello_little_turtles.rst

   same direction as it started in.
   This makes reasoning about the program and composing chunks of code into bigger programs easier for us humans!
-* We did the same with tess: she drew her triangle, and turned through a full 360 degress.
+* We did the same with tess: she drew her triangle, and turned through a full 360 degrees.
   Then we turned her around and moved her aside.
 Even the blank line 18 is a hint about how the programmer's *mental chunking* is working: in big terms, tess' movements were chunked as "draw the triangle"